auroraenterprise/auracoin/docs/api.md

 communicate.
 This API is used by wallets, applications and other nodes so that the Auracoin network works like clockwork!

+To send an API request, please use GET requests only, other types of request will not work.

 API commands are written after the IP address, so for example if you wanted to execute the `/getBlockHeight` command on an Auracoin miner instance connected at `127.0.0.1`, you would use: